-Since College Board has increased access and availability to AP exams, the necessity to take the SAT subject tests have come down.
+Since the College Board has increased access and availability to AP exams, the necessity to take the SAT subject tests has come down.

-Why is College Board discontinuing the optional SAT essay?
+Why is the College Board discontinuing the optional SAT essay?

 Will this change the contents or the structure of the general SAT?

-Since most schools, including ivy league universities, have made the SAT optional during the Covid-19 pandemic, there have been rumours saying that the SAT might permanently discontinue in the future.
+Since most schools, including ivy league universities, have made the SAT optional during the Covid-19 pandemic, there have been rumors saying that the SAT might permanently discontinue in the future.

 However, there has been no communication of this sort from the College Board, so if you are planning to apply to American universities, you must definitely prepare and take up the SAT!